Stay Safe During a Power Outage

-During an outage and or/storm, our crews’ first priority is to make sure the scene is safe, assess the damage, and then start the restoration efforts.
-In the case of a major, widespread storm, this assessment can take days.
+During an outage and or/storm, our crews¿ first priority is to make sure the scene is safe, assess the damage, and then start the restoration efforts.
+In the case of a major, widespread storm, this assessment may take some time.
 During this phase, you may see our trucks in your neighborhood as you continue to experience an outage.
 The information they gather helps us plan our work.

 In an outage situation, addressing hazardous situations such as downed wires is priority, as we work on restoring as many customers as we can, as safely and quickly as possible.
 We also prioritize repairs that restore service to critical facilities such as hospitals, water pumping stations, and police and fire departments.

 As we work to restore power to all customers, you may see your neighbor¿s lights on, while your location remains in the dark.
 Different parts of a neighborhood may be on different circuits, and not all circuits are restored, at one time.
 Sometimes, a problem only affects service to your home.

 Whenever you experience an outage, please report it by calling 888-DIAL-PNM, or in the Outage Center here on our website.
 If you are registered to send text messages to PNM, text #OUT to 78766.
 To register for texts with PNM, text #REG to 78766.
 Message and data rates may apply.

 FAQs: Power Outages